scandum/quadsort/README.md

 Cache
 -----
-Because quadsort uses n / 2 swap memory its cache utilization is not as ideal as in-place sorts.
-Based on my benchmarks it appears that quadsort is faster than in-place sorts for array sizes that do not exhaust the L1 cache, which can be up to 64KB on modern processors.
+Because quadsort uses n / 2 swap memory and does not partition its cache utilization is not as ideal as quicksort.
+Based on my benchmarks it appears that quadsort is faster than in-place sorts if for array sizes that do not exhaust the L1 cache, which can be up to 64KB on modern processors.

+While quadsort is faster than quicksort it will be slower than a well written hybrid quicksort on larger random distributions.
+It will beat hybrid quicksorts on ordered distributions.

 Variants
 --------